-As the father of five amazing children, I know that life is a gift from God and begins at the moment of conception.
+As the father of six amazing children, I know that life is a gift from God and begins at the moment of conception.
 I will always vote to protect the sanctity of life – from conception to natural end.
 I am honored to have consistently maintained a 100% voting record with National Right to Life.

 Border security is a national security issue and we must be able to protect Americans from dangerous criminals and terrorists.
 Safety net programs for legal U.S. citizens should not be able to be abused by non-citizens.
 It is also critical that the immigration laws already on the books are enforced – not ignored for political reasons.